 Final Rule: Trademark Fee Adjustment

-The United States Patent and Trademark Office (USPTO) is setting and adjusting Trademark and Trademark Trial and Appeal Board (TTAB) fees for the first time in nearly three years through its Final Rule, effective January 2, 2021.
+The United States Patent and Trademark Office (USPTO) set and adjusted Trademark and Trademark Trial and Appeal Board (TTAB) fees for the first time in nearly three years through its Final Rule, effective January 2, 2021.
 This represents the end of a multi-year review and adjustment process.

-Why the USPTO is changing our Trademark and TTAB fees
+Why the USPTO changed our Trademark and TTAB fees

 Consistent with federal fee-setting standards, in December 2018, the USPTO began its biennial review of fees, costs, and revenues, and found that fee adjustments were necessary to address increasing costs and to provide necessary resources for Trademark operations, including implementing the USPTO 2018-2022 Strategic Plan.